A universal sequence of integers generating balanced Steinhaus figures modulo an odd number: Introduction

-There also exist many results on Steinhaus figures for the binary case $\Z/2\Z$.
-The five smallest and the three greatest possible numbers of $1$'s in a binary Steinhaus triangle was determined by G. J. Chang \cite{Chang1983}.
-H. Harborth and G. Glenn \cite{Harborth2005} proved that every positive integer is realizable as the number of $1$'s in a generalized binary Pascal triangle, that is, for every natural $k$, there exists a binary sequence $S$ of length $2m_k-1$ such that $\Delta S$ contains exactly $k$ elements equal to $1$.
+It would be highly desirable to have a similar result for $n$ even, but this is widely open.
+Here are a few results on Steinhaus figures in the binary case $\Z/2\Z$.
+The five smallest and the three greatest possible numbers of $1$'s in a binary Steinhaus triangle of fixed size was determined by G.J.~Chang \cite{Chang1983}.
+H.~Harborth and G.~Hurlbert \cite{Harborth2005} proved that every positive integer is realizable as the number of $1$'s in a generalized binary Pascal triangle, that is, for every natural $k$, there exists a binary sequence $S$ of length $2m_k-1$ such that $\Delta S$ contains exactly $k$ elements equal to $1$.
 They also determined the minimum value for $m_k$.
-The maximum number of $1$'s in the binary Steinhaus figures (like Steinhaus triangles, generalized Pascal triangles, parallelograms or trapezoids) was studied by M. Bartsch in her Ph.D.
-Thesis \cite{Bartsch1985}.
-Symmetries in the binary Steinhaus triangles and in the binary generalized Pascal triangles were explored in \cite{Barb'e2000,Brunat2009}.
+The maximum number of $1$'s in binary Steinhaus figures (like Steinhaus triangles, generalized Pascal triangles, parallelograms or trapezoids) was studied by M.~Bartsch in her Dissertation \cite{Bartsch1985}.
+Symmetries in binary Steinhaus triangles and in binary generalized Pascal triangles were explored in \cite{Barb'e2000,Brunat2009}.